osnr/TabFS/tabfs.md

-  individual request hangs anyway; they're not expecting the filesystem to be so slow (and to be fair to them, they really have [no way](https://twitter.com/whitequark/status/1133905587819941888) to). some of these are problems that may be inevitable for any FUSE filesystem, even ones you'd assume are reasonably battle-tested and well-engineered like sshfs?
+  individual request hangs anyway; they're not expecting the filesystem to be so slow (and to be fair to them, they really have [no way](https://twitter.com/whitequark/status/1133905587819941888) to). some of these problems may be inevitable for any FUSE filesystem, even ones you'd assume are reasonably battle-tested and well-engineered like sshfs?

-- look into support for Firefox / Windows / Safari / etc. best FUSE equiv for Windows? can you bridge to the remote debugging APIs that all of them have to get the augmented functionality? or just implement it all with JS monkey patching?
+- look into support for Firefox / Windows / Safari / etc. best FUSE equiv for Windows? can you bridge to the remote debugging APIs that all of them already have to get the augmented functionality? or just implement it all with JS monkey patching?

+- window management. tab management where you can move tabs

+- snapshotting (snapshot.html / snapshot.mhtml file)

 - fix leaks